engmsilva/quant-ux-k8s/README.md

-# Quant-UX k8s with Nginx Ingress
+# Deploying Quant-UX on Kubernetes with Minikube
 This repository contains manifest files for deploying the beautiful prototyping application [Quant-UX](https://github.com/KlausSchaefers/quant-ux) on a k8s cluster.

 These manifest files can be deployed in local development environment using [minikube](https://minikube.sigs.k8s.io/).